hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 - `REST_TEST_EXCLUDE` to exclude test cases in the JS REST test suite
 - `REST_TEST_INCLUDE` to include test cases in the JS REST test suite

 The value should be a regex string to match lower case test case names.
-The `exclue` filter has priority over the `include` filter.
+The `exclude` filter has priority over the `include` filter.
 Substitute the `REST` prefix with the appropriate suite name for other test suites.

 - `REST` for JS REST test suite